Skip to content

 Content Structure (Dynamically Generated Markdown)

-When an agent scrapes this URL, the server will dynamically generate a markdown file based on the TLD's current database state.
+When an agent scrapes this URL, the server will dynamically generate a markdown file based on the Namespace's current database state.

 Example Output for /tld/agent/skill.md: